TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

-All Day Dip

-Today Online Only | Code: TOSHOP99

-Extra 30% Off\* $100 or More, select styles Or, Extra 25% Off Under $100, select styles Or, Extra 15% Off\* Select Watches, Salon Products, Furniture, Mattresses, Custom Blinds &.
-Shades Plus Free Shipping Anywhere Over $49\* \*Exclusions and Details:Hundreds of Deals!
-Shop Now: 40% Off Worthington

-Select styles

-Shop Worthington 40-50% Off St. John’s Bay For Her

-Select styles, reg. $12-$44

-Shop St. John’s Bay For Her 11.99 Men’s St. John’s Bay Solid Polos

-Select styles, reg. $26

-Shop Men’s St. John’s Bay Solid Polos 17.99 Stafford Travel Long-Sleeve Easy Care Broadcloth Dress Shirt

-Select styles, reg. $36

-Shop Stafford Dress Shirts 17.99 Kids’ Arizona Jeans

-Select styles, reg. $30

-Shop Kids’ Arizona 7.99 Kids’ Xersion Graphic Tees

-Select styles, reg. $16

-Shop Kids’ Xersion 49.99 Studio 550TC Ultra Fit Performance Full Sheet Set

-Select styles, reg. $110

-Shop Sheets 30-50% Off Kitchen &.
-Dining

-Select styles

-Shop Kitchen &.
-Dining 14.99-19.99 All Ambrielle Bras

-reg. $30-$40

-Shop Ambrielle 60% Off Gold Jewelry

-Select styles

-Shop Gold Jewelry 24.99 Juniors’ Flats

-Select styles, reg. $40

-Shop Juniors’ Flats 40% Off Handbags &.
-Wallets

-Select styles

-Shop Handbags &.
-Wallets Labor Day Home Sale 30 to 50% Off

-Select styles

-Shop All Home Shop Bedding Shop Curtains &.
-Drapes Shop Kitchen &.
-Dining40 to 60% Off Furnture and Mattresses

-Select styles

-Shop Furniture &.
-Mattresses   Now Online &.
+Labor Day Sale &.
+Clearance In Store &.
+Online | Ends September 5 Shop Sale: View Store Ad: Shop Clearance: Now Online &.
 In Select Stores!
 Major Appliances From Your Favorite Brands.

 Need help?
 Call 1-844-JCP-APPL (1-844-527-2775)

-Find a Store:Up to 30% Off\* Major Appliances
+Find a Store: Up to 30% Off\* Major Appliances

 Select styles

-Shop Major Appliances:18 Months or 30 Months Special Financing\*\*
+Shop Major Appliances: 18 Months or 30 Months Special Financing\*\*

 Available on qualifying major appliance purchases made through 914/16 on a JCPenney Credit Card.
 Must request at time of purchase

 \*GE, GE Profile &.
 GE Cafe limited to 10% off savings.

-\*\*Get Details: Apply Now:Free Delivery &.
+\*\*Get Details: Apply Now: Free Delivery &.
 Basic Installation

 On all appliance purchases over $299

-Get Details:JCPenney Rewards Shop &.
+Get Details: JCPenney Rewards Shop &.
 Get Rewards

 For points earned on major appliances+

++Get Details: Labor Day Home Sale 30 to 50% Off

+Select styles

+Shop All Home Shop Bedding Shop Curtains &.
+Drapes Shop Kitchen &.
+Dining 40 to 60% Off Furnture and Mattresses

+Select styles

+Shop Furniture &.
+Mattresses   Levi's® Lowest Price of the Season 39.99 Guys' Levi's 511™ Slim Fit Jeans\*

+reg.
+69.50, select styles, Offers and coupons do not apply

+Shop Guys' Levi's 36.99 Levi's 524™ Skinny Jeans for Her

+reg.
+49.50, Offers and coupons do not apply

+Shop Levi's for Her

+\*Levi's lowest prices of the season is valid through 9/5. prices may be further reduced on items as a part of clearance in the future.

-+Get Details: Sephora Shop Top-Rated Beauty: Back To School
+    Back To School

 so you. so worth it.

-Shop Back To School Now: JCPenney | optical Kids' Glasses $39.99, one pair Kids' Glasses $69.99, two pairs
+Shop Back to School Now Sephora Shop Top-Rated Beauty: JCPenney | optical Kids' Glasses $39.99, one pair Kids' Glasses $69.99, two pairs

 Ends September 30

 Get Details: Red Zone END OF SEASON Clearance 80% Off Final Markdowns Plus!
-New Markdowns 50 to 70% Off Shop Clearance Now: true
+New Markdowns 50 to 70% Off Shop Clearance Now: JCP Salon Save on Chi Flat Irons

+Select styles

+Shop Now: true

 get connected